Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference: Discussion and Conclusion

-For any sensor whose physical hardware is designed once but whose measurement policy runs for the lifetime of the device, programmable metasurfaces, cognitive radars, frequency-tunable quantum sensors, reconfigurable photonic-integrated meshes, joint optimization of geometry and policy is the minimum principled procedure.
-Sharp-max differentiable dynamic programming, with the envelope theorem as the exactness certificate, makes the joint optimization tractable; a principled relaxation hierarchy makes it portable across scales; a family of compatible scalar rewards makes it applicable across communities.
-The Expected Value of Perfect Information, classical and instructive, serves as a diagnostic: its argmax disagrees with the joint-DP argmax by factors of $\sim\!3\times$ in attainable adaptive value.
-The deployment-aligned comparison of joint-DP and Bayesian-CRB co-design on a superconducting-qubit flux sensor gives the operational headline: an $11.3\times$ reduction in Bayesian MSE at $z = +132\sigma$, with both hardware geometries numerically co-optimized under their respective objectives.
+When a sensor's physical hardware is designed once but its measurement policy runs for the device's lifetime---programmable metasurfaces, cognitive radars, frequency-tunable quantum sensors, reconfigurable photonic meshes---joint optimization of geometry and policy is the principled procedure to attain the formally optimal co-design.
+Sharp-max differentiable dynamic programming, with the envelope theorem as the exactness certificate, makes the joint optimization tractable via an unbiased outer gradient; a family of compatible scalar rewards makes it applicable across communities; and a principled relaxation hierarchy makes it portable across scales.
+The three case studies provide evidence for the prowess of this approach.
+In each case, the margin is not a consequence of a better algorithm applied to the same hardware, but of different hardware designed with the adaptive policy's capabilities in mind.

+\paragraph*{Intelligence migration from digital to physical.} Information loss at the analog-to-digital boundary upper-bounds any downstream reconstruction; joint $(\bc, \pi)$ optimization responds by shaping the physical geometry to participate in the inference rather than merely transduce for it.
+A co-optimized $\bc$ is no longer a lens, an antenna, or a SQUID loop that merely transduces; it is a purpose-built information-preserving structure that filters, concentrates, and encodes the incoming signal in the geometry's own complex degrees of freedom.